hjortmar/lfgbuddy/README.md

 # LFGBuddy

-Tired of copy/pasting the same message to 15 people from a /who command?
-Me too! <br>
+Tired of copy/pasting the same message to 15 people from a /who command to find dungeon buddies?
+ME TOO! <br>

-LFG Buddy is designed to do it for you.
+**LFG Buddy** is designed to do that task for you.

 [Download LFGBuddy](https://github.com/hjortmar/lfgbuddy/raw/main/LFGBuddy.zip)